 Sometimes there's only so much that editing can do to improve a story.
 After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
 It's always positive. … Continue reading Ideas for the worst?

 Writing never stops and neither does editing.
-I’ve found that I almost enjoy editing a piece more than writing one sometimes.
+I’ve found that I almost enjoy editing a piece more than writing one.
 At the end of the day, I like to say: “Look how much this piece has grown!
-It has more character developments and world details.
-It also flows more since I took out the … Continue reading A writer’s journey (part four) – editing like crazy
+It has more character developments and details.
+It also flows more since I took out the first three … Continue reading A writer’s journey (part four) – editing like crazy

-Editing your own work is a difficult battle for every writer.
-Therefore, the need of editors comes into reality.
-However, not everyone can afford editors.
+Editing your own work is a difficult battle for everyone.
+The need of editors comes into reality.
+Not everyone can afford editors though.
 Depending on how good the editor is or how long the novel is, the cost of an editor can go way over $1,000.
 Sometimes more than $2,000.
-But some tricks … Continue reading Tricks to winning editing battles
+But some tricks have emerged … Continue reading Tricks to winning editing battles

-I couldn't remember the pivotal moment in my writing career anymore, but something had changed in me between high school and college.
-In high school, I was writing because I had so many stories inside of me.
-Words flew out of me all the time and I cared less about who read them.
-Not many … Continue reading A writer’s journey (part one) – research
+I can't remember the pivotal moment in my writing career anymore.
+But something changed in me between high school and college.
+In high school, I wrote because I had so many stories inside of me.
+I cared less about who read them.
+I kept my manuscripts - all three of them - behind closed doors. … Continue reading A writer’s journey (part one) – research